MicrosoftDocs/visualstudio-docs/docs/debugger/debug-dotnet-core-in-wsl-2.md

 You don’t have to choose just one!
 You can have a launch profile for Docker and WSL 2 in the same project and pick whichever is appropriate for a particular run.
 And once your app is deployed, you can always use the Remote Debugger to attach to it if there is an issue.

-## Getting Started with .NET Core Debugging with WSL 2 – Preview
+## Get Started with .NET Core Debugging with WSL 2 – Preview

 Before using the extension, be sure to install WSL 2 and the distribution of your choice.
 After you have installed the extension, when you open an ASP.NET Core web app or .NET Core console app in Visual Studio, you’ll see a new Launch Profile named WSL 2: